Sonnet 481

 Gaunt birds will stand stiff silent, mute in prayer

-While frozen sunshine shadows yet the ground;
+While frozen sunshine shadows still the ground;

-Life’s scented incense staling on the air
+Life’s incense fades in whispers on the air

 Yet none so precious as that which I hold,